 Weebly is a wonderful platform to build a website in minutes and bring your online dream comes true.
-With one of the real WYSIWYG site editor, the expectation of any paid Weebly user is that the basic glitches will get improved over the period of time.
-It is really unfortunate to see that Weebly is going more towards making the platform commercialized with App Center and concentrating more on business users rather than addressing the basics needs.
+You can use the real WYSIWYG editor in Weebly.
+However, the expectation of any paid Weebly user is that the basic glitches will get improved over the period of time.
+It is really unfortunate to see that Weebly is moving towards ecommerce platform with the acquisition of Square.
+They primarily concentrating on business users rather than addressing the basics needs of the platform.
+If you are frustrated with Weebly, here is a step by step process on how to migrate Weebly site to WordPress.

-There are lots of drawbacks with Weebly like blog posts can’t be backed up, the archive can’t be uploaded back and creating a forum is not very easy.
+As we explained in our earlier article, there are lots of drawbacks with Weebly.
+For example, you can’t backup blog posts and product pages, upload archived content back and create forum site.
 We received many requests from users that they were not aware of such limitations when they started building their sites.
 Now that they want to migrate to another platform but the site is grown in size and having more than 500 pages or posts!!!
 Their question is simple – Is there a simple way to migrate to any platform where backup is strong?

 The moral of the story is simple – build your business with strong reusable backup which you should be able to restore in any unforeseen situation.
 And self-hosted WordPress platform is one of the strong options for site owners to migrate their Weebly site.